opysium/ugmp-server/README.md

 # ugmp-server
-You can use this package to install UG:MP libraries and plugin to your server with github.com/sampctl
+A GitHub Repository for adding UG:MP's libraries and plugin to sampctl.